Non-Fiction Books, Without the Lecture

 Before building Inkubator, I worked in consulting firms, startups, and corporates across Germany, the United States, and India.
 My career taught me many things.
 But one of those lessons is that the best ideas don't win.
 The best story wins.

 I saw it in consulting, where clients chose ideas they could understand over the best ideas.
-I saw it with investors when they chose the best storytellers over the best founders.
+I saw it with investors when they chose the best storytellers over the best founders (I also think I got my first funding because of my storytelling, cos there were so many better companies in my accelerator).
 Communication is one of the most underrated drivers of impact.
 I was convinced of this.

 There is a lot of conversation right now about the use AI in publishing.
 We want to address it directly.